nhoizey/nicolas-hoizey.photo/src/photos/far-west-cowboys-from-the-movies/index.md

 ---
 title: Far West cowboys from the movies
 file: far-west-cowboys-from-the-movies.jpg
-alt_text: Photo of a cowboy on horseback in the dirt street of a wild west town (photo taken in a movie studio)
+alt_text: Photo of a person riding a horse in a Western-style town (a movie studio)) with historic buildings, including a photo studio.
 date: 2004-09-29 13:35:27 +01:00
 dates:
   iso: 2004-09-29